MazenEhabGamal/Simple-Chatroom/README.md

 The Go RPC Chatroom project provides a hands-on approach to understanding **RPC architecture, concurrency, and client-server design** in Go.
 Its clear structure and modular implementation make it an excellent foundation for building more advanced distributed systems and real-time applications.

----

-Would you like me to format this as a **clean PDF report** (with title page, sections, and your name/project info) so you can submit it or attach it with your demo link?